Skip to content

 First-time buyer relief

 A LBTT relief applies for first-time buyers of properties up to £175,000.
-The relief raises the zero tax threshold for first-time buyers from £145,000 to £175,000, and, according to the Scottish government, 80% of first-time buyers in Scotland will pay no LBTT at all.
+The relief raises the zero tax threshold for first-time buyers from £145,000 to £175,000.
 First-time buyers purchasing a property above £175,000 also benefit from the relief on the portion of the price below the threshold.
-So all first-time buyers will benefit from a relief of up to £600.
+All first-time buyers will benefit from a relief of up to £600.

 Higher rates for additional residential properties